 There's a version of a consultancy website that's all case studies and "we increase your ROI."
 It's legitimate.
 It's also boring, and it tells you one specific thing about how someone works.

 The Arcade says something different: this is a creative operation that makes things for the pleasure of making them β things that might be weird, things with no brief except "I want to see if this works."
 That's information about intellectual range, about whether someone brings energy to a project or just executes a spec.
 It's information that's hard to fake.
 You either built the point-and-click adventure game or you didn't.
+You either tuned the artillery physics until the preview matched the shot or you didn't.

 What's Next